MultiCraft/repixture/mods/player_api/README.md

-# `player_api` compability layer for Repixture
+# `player_api` compatibility layer for Repixture

 This mod is the Repixture implementation of `player_api` originally from Minetest Game.
 It is API-compatible with Minetest Game's `player_api` from Minetest Game 5.8.0.
-Technically, it is just a wrapper around `rp_player`, provided for compability.
+Technically, it is just a wrapper around `rp_player`, provided for compatibility.

 Mod developers can use this mod to handle player-related stuff and should be enough for most purposes.